vtisweden/java-projects/samgods/docs/README.md

 5. **Transport costs** The unit cost of transport [monetary units per ton kilometer per commodity type] is obtained by distributing the operation costs of all used vehicles over all goods transported by these vehicles.

-## Terminology Transport modes, Commodities, Chains, Episodes, Segments, ...
+## Terminology: Transport modes, Commodities, Chains, Episodes, Segments, ...

 The program considers the transport modes *Road*, *Rail*, *Sea*.
 A *Ferry* mode represents transport of trucks or trains over water.
 There also is a not yet tested *Air* mode encoded.
 The current version of the model uses only a rudimentary representation of consolidation, which works best for (relatively small) trucks and worst for (relatively large) vessels.
 Consolidation refinement is ongoing work.